UKCloud/documentation/articles/openshift/oshift-sco.md

 Within 5 business days of accepting an order, UKCloud will create your primary account and send a Welcome Pack, which includes the URLs for the UKCloud Portal and the [*Getting Started Guide*](oshift-gs.md).

 UKCloud for Managed OpenShift is delivered as a private Platform-as-a-Service (PaaS).
-Each customer will be provided with an isolated OpenShift cluster within which they can build their containerized solutions.
+Each customer will be provided with an isolated OpenShift cluster within which they can build their containerised solutions.

 By default, only a single user account will be created per cluster, this user can then create additional users within the cluster.